-- Ignoring COVID-19 Emergency Control Procedures Fines ranging from \$10 to \$150 - First time caution for being present while not drinking at a room party but also not doing anything to uphold the rules minimum \$100 fine. - First time caution for storing and/or drinking alcohol in College, with no previous disciplinary history minimum \$150 fine. - Hosting people in your room drinking alcohol, where you have no previous disciplinary history minimum \$300
+- Ignoring Emergency Control Procedures Fines ranging from \$10 to \$150 or in very serious cases expulsion from College. - First time caution for being present while not drinking at a room party but also not doing anything to uphold the rules minimum \$100 fine. - First time caution for storing and/or drinking alcohol in College, with no previous disciplinary history minimum \$150 fine. - Hosting people in your room drinking alcohol, where you have no previous disciplinary history - minimum \$300